Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I believe you can get herbicides that you can apply with a brush (included?).
 I would carefully cut the P.I. near the base and apply the herbicide to the stub.
 When the upper part of the plant has dried in the sun, carefully (the oils remain in the dead wood) dispose of it.
-This is not a quick cure, but keep working on it.
-Also, if you can hold cardboard between the forsythia and some of the P.I. you can sometimes spray on a windless day.

 By the way, forsythias are tough enough that you can cut them nearly to the ground and have them come back.
 Something to keep in mind as a last resort.

 The best way to get rid of poison oak and poison ivy is to get a goat [I am not kidding] , Borrow a goat from a farm and he will eat the poison ivy or poison oak and goatslove it and do not get sick from it , The golf courses in this area know thissecret andsomeeven have their own littlecoral wit a few goats that they let out during the day to graze on the poison ivy so the golfers are not bothered by it , Thisis not ajoke , Borrow a goat for a day .
 Some farms will rent you one,